aimat-lab/gcnn_keras/README.md

 <a name="citing"></a>
 # Citing

-If you want to cite this repo, refer to our preprint:
+If you want to cite this repo, refer to our paper:

 ```
 @article{REISER2021100095,